-2 As stated before, we explore in our experiments the importance of prior knowledge about the semantics of relation-types for latent variable models.
+2 As stated before, we explore in our experiments the importance of prior knowledge in form of the semantics of relation-types for latent variable models.
 We consider two settings.
-In the first setting, we assume that curated type-constraints extracted from the KG's schema are available.
+In the first setting, we assume that curated type-constraints extracted from the knowledge graph's schema are available.
 In the second setting, we explore the local closed-world assumption (see Section 3.3).
 Our experimental setup covers three important aspects which will enable us to make generalizing conclusions about the importance of such prior knowledge when applying latent variable models to KGs:

 - We test various representative latent variable models that cover the diversity of these models in the domain.
-As motivated in the introduction of Section 2, we belief that RESCAL, TransE and mwNN are especially well suited for this task. - We test these models at reasonable low complexity levels, meaning that we enforce low dimensional latent embeddings, which simulates their application to very large datasets where high dimensional embeddings are intractable.
-In [8] for example, a latent embedding length d = 60 (see Section 2.4) was used. - We extracted diverse datasets from instances of the Linked-Open Data Cloud, namely Freebase, YAGO and DBpedia, because it is expected that the value of prior knowledge about relation-type semantics is also dependent on the particular dataset the models are applied to.
-From these KGs we constructed datasets that will be used as representatives for general purpose KGs that cover a wide range of relation-types from a diverse set of domains, domain focused KGs with a small amount of entity classes and relation-types and high quality KGs.
+As motivated in the introduction of Section 2, we belief that RESCAL, TransE and KVNN are especially well suited for this task. - We test these models at reasonable low complexity levels, meaning that we enforce low dimensional latent embeddings, which simulates their application to very large datasets where high dimensional embeddings are intractable.
+In [8] for example, a latent embeddings length (d in Section 2.4) of 60 was used. - We extracted diverse datasets from instances of the Linked-Open Data Cloud, namely Freebase, YAGO and DBpedia, because it is expected that the value of prior knowledge about relation-type semantics is also dependent on the particular dataset the models are applied to.
+From these knowledge graphs we constructed datasets that will be used as representatives for general purpose knowledge graphs that cover a wide range of relation-types from a diverse set of domains, domain focused knowledge graphs with a small amount of entity classes and relation-types and high quality knowledge graphs.